olaviinha/FinnStonks/README.md

-# Personal Equity Portfolio Monitor
+# FINNSTONKS Personal Equity Portfolio Monitor

-Personal Equity Portfolio Monitor provides a web-based, customizable, simple, compact, clean textual overview of the current situation of your equity portfolio for monitoring on a daily basis.
+Finnstonks PEPM provides a web-based, customizable, simple, compact, clean textual overview of the current situation of your equity portfolio for monitoring on a daily basis.

 Made this quite literally as _my personal_ equity portfolio monitor.
 Probably best suited for other _European sunday microinvestors_, who don't